BrentSeidel/BBS-BBB-Ada/src/due/README.md

 Ada.Text_IO is either missing or very primitive on the Arduino Due, so this provides a common way for other routines to produce debugging output.
 The implementation allows output to be turned on and off under program control.

+### bbs-embed-ain-due
+This is the Arduino Due specific implementation of Analog inputs.
+The base object-oriented class provides only 12 bit inputs.
+The Due specific implementation also provides 16 bit inputs.
+A non-object oriented interface is also provided.